-Life expectancy in Denmark in 2018 was 81 years, slightly above the OECD average, but below the level in comparable countries.
+In 2019, life expectancy in Denmark was at 81 years, which is slightly above the OECD average, but below that of comparable countries.
+The life expectancy of women is somewhat higher than that of men.
 Life expectancy is on an upward trend.
 There has been a marked decline in smoking in Denmark in recent years, but obesity rates have increased.
-The social gradient in health remains strong.
+The social gradient in health remains strong, and there has been a growing focus on the issue of inequality in longevity.

 Recently, there has been much public debate about the quality of hospital services.
-Increasing medicine prices are putting pressure on the financing of healthcare.
-A recent priority has been cancer treatment, an area in which Denmark has been lagging behind equivalent countries.
+Increasing prices for medicine are putting pressure on efforts to finance healthcare.
+Cancer treatment has become a priority, as it is an area in which Denmark lags behind similar countries.

 The establishment of large centralized (rather than regionally administered) hospitals has been contested and various problems in relation to, for example, electronic patient records remain unresolved.
-There has been debate around the idea of bringing some basic healthcare activities closer to the population via local healthcare centers.
-The role of the regions has also been debated and it was proposed that responsibility for healthcare should be transferred from the regions to the central state.
-However, this proposal does not have the support of the new government.
+The debate continues concerning bringing some basic healthcare activities closer to the population via local healthcare centers, and the government has taken steps in this direction.